jvns/svg_crossworder/README.md

     *t*e

 This will generate a filled-in crossword.
-Originally tt did *not* generate crossword layouts, it now has a contributed random generator that takes a long time to run and might give you an output.
+Originally it did *not* generate crossword layouts, it now has a contributed random generator that takes a long time to run and might give you some output.
 There is a sample input file included.
 The output opens and looks okay to me in Inkscape.
 No more promises.

 If you want to change the fonts for the numbers or the letters, there